croissanne/fosdem-image-builder/slides/slides.md

 First we have the tool meant to run on your local machine.
 Here's composer-cli which takes a blueprint as input.
-And as you might have noticed, we not longer specify the architecture or distribution or repositories, those are all inferred from the host.
-What's left is just the customisations, in this case it creates and enabled a systemd service which prepares a 2nd disk on boot.
+And as you might have noticed, we not longer specify the architecture or distribution or repositories, because for composer-cli those are all inferred from the host.
+What's left is just the customisations, which can be quite powerful, in this case it creates and enabled a systemd service which prepares a 2nd disk on boot.

 <!--v-->